Imabetsu Station: Station layout

-Imabetsu Station has one ground-level side platform serving a single bi-directional line.
-The station originally had an island platform, but currently only the southbound portion is in use.
-The station building consists of a waiting room only, and is unattended.
+Imabetsu Station had one ground-level side platform serving a single bi-directional line.
+The station originally had an island platform, but the northbound portion was closed.
+The station building consisted of a waiting room only, and was unattended.

 History

 Imabetsu Station was opened on October 21, 1958 as a station on the Japanese National Railways (JNR).
 With the privatization of the JNR on April 1, 1987, it came under the operational control of JR East.
 It has been unattended since July 1, 2003.

+On 3 August 2022, service between Kanita and Minmaya was suspended indefinitely following heavy rainfall and flooding.
+On 10 June 2025, JR East, Aomori Prefecture, and the two municipalities along the affected section agreed to abolish passenger railway service in April 2027 and replace it with road transportation, including buses and taxis.
+The replacement services will integrate existing bus and taxi services and add new routes.
+JR East will contribute more than ¥3 billion to a nonprofit organization established jointly with local governments to operate the replacement transportation for 18 years.